aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 Presence of index can be done by running one of the methods below:

-=== "*using DDL of the table*"
+=== "Using SHOW CREATE TABLE"

-    You can check the DDL of the table to see if it has any indexes like show create table mylab.weather \G
+    You can check the data definition language (DDL) construct of the table to see if it has any indexesusing the command below:

-      ```shell
+        SHOW CREATE TABLE weather\G

-        show create table weather \G
+    The output should match the example:

         Table: weather
         Create Table: CREATE TABLE weather (